 Some Interesting Facts About the Memorial Hall

 CKS Memorial Hall was built to mirror the architectural lines of the Temple of Heaven in Beijing.
-The building and garden colors represent the red, blue and white of the Taiwanese Flag.
-Also, there are two sets of stairs within the Hall, totaling 89, representing President Chiang's age when he died.
+There are two sets of stairs within the Hall, totaling 89, representing Chiang's age when he died.

 People Who Might Like to Visit

 Anyone interested in the political or military history of Taiwan would find the Hall fascinating.
-It provides terrific insight into the day-to-day life of President Chiang.
-Students can learn about their county's history while learning mathematical principles as they tour the Hall.
+It provides terrific insight into the day-to-day life of Chiang.
+Students can learn about Taiwan's history while learning mathematical principles as they tour the Hall.
 Beginner orienteers will also find the CKS Memorial Hall interesting since it has been designated as a competition site.

 Building Chiang Kai Shek Memorial Hall